mozilla/experimenter/docs/experimenter/rollouts.md

 ## Change Phase (Approve/Timeout)

-A live rollout phase change is approved in Experimenter and sent to Remote Settings, but the Remote Settings review times out.
-The rollout stays Live in the current phase and returns to Idle, so the owner must request review again.
+A live rollout phase change is reviewed and approved in Experimenter, is published to Remote Settings, and the collection is marked for review.
+Before the reviewer is able to review it in Remote Settings, the scheduled celery task is invoked and finds that the collection is blocked from further changes by having an unattended review pending.
+It rolls back the pending review to allow other queued changes to be made.
+This prevents unattended reviews in a collection from blocking other queued changes.
+The rollout returns to Idle, remains in its current phase, and the owner must request review again.

 ```mermaid
   sequenceDiagram